christophernhill/nese/network/file_transfer_performance/measurement/README.md

 the slowest intermediate step.
 So the examples here can be useful to determine which elements of the system need to be improved to improve overall performance.
 Often their is a tendency to assume that network upgrades will fix any unsatisfactory performance.
-The examples here can be used to determine whether that is the needed and whether it is sufficient.
+The examples here can be used as a way to understand performance variations and as a pre-check to establish a baseline on whether and where network upgrades are warranted.

 ## Source storage -> Sending device